Flotauv/Projet_Data_Innovant-/README.md

 # Projet_Data_Innovant-
-Open data project related to low mobilities in Grenoble city area Problems of adding files :
+Open data project related to low mobilities in Grenoble city area.

+###The way to access the outcome of our study is to run the streamlit pages in the associated folder /pages.
+Further explanations related to the code and the way to update it for a future development of the project can be found in the wiki of the project.
+Problems of adding files :

 - error related to ' .git/index.lock ' something like that created =>  rm -f .git/index.lock in the terminal (not needed git in front of )